opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/css_cluster_v1.html.markdown

   Available values include true and false.
 By default, communication encryption is enabled.
 Value true indicates that communication encryption is performed on the cluster.
 Value false indicates that communication encryption is not performed on the cluster.
+Changing this parameter will create a new resource.

 * `expect_node_num` -
   (Optional)